natenolting/BUAD-3283-E-Commerce-Web-Development/course_assignment/course_assignment_03_January_16.md

 ## Reading

-Read Chapters 1-9 in *HTML and CSS: Design and Build Websites 1st Edition*
+* Read chapters 1-9 in _HTML and CSS: Design and Build Websites 1st Edition_

+## Accounts

+* Setup Hosting Account and Git repository on GitHub

 ## Exercise